PhdJiayiTang/Consensus-Neighbor-Strategy/README.md

 IEEE TRANSACTIONS ON NEURAL NETWORKS AND LEARNING SYSTEMS,

-Jiayi Tang and Xinwang Liu
+Jiayi Tang, Yuping Lai, and Xinwang Liu